 Tom Drake as John Truett / Henry J Daniels Jr. as Alonzo "Lon" Smith Jr

-The uncluttered simplicity that is the screenplay by Irving Brecher & Fred F. Finklehoff, (the DVD commentary makes mention of the excising of a superfluous subplot) is based on the largely autobiographical stories of Sally Benson.
-Stories first serialized under the title, “5135 Kensington” in The New Yorker in 1941, expanded and novelized later in 1942 as “Meet Me in St Louis.”
+The uncluttered simplicity that is the screenplay by Irving Brecher & Fred F. Finklehoff (the DVD commentary makes mention of the excising of a superfluous subplot) is based on the largely autobiographical stories of author Sally Benson.
+Stories first serialized under the title "5135 Kensington" in The New Yorker in 1941, expanded and novelized later in 1942 as "Meet Me in St Louis."

-All of this is tunefully buoyed by a lovely musical score comprised of period standards and originals songs, four of which are composed by Hugh Martin and Ralph Blaine.
+All of this is tunefully buoyed by a lovely musical score comprised of period standards and four original songs composed by Hugh Martin and Ralph Blaine.

 |I've seen it a million times, but Judy singing the Oscar-nominated|